bGZo/vault/how-to/stream-music-from-cloud-storage-like-onedrive-gdrive.md

 ---
-title: How to stream music from cloud storage like onedrive google-drive
+title: How to stream music from cloud storage like onedrive google drive
 aliases:
-  - How to stream music from cloud storage like onedrive google-drive
+  - How to stream music from cloud storage like onedrive google drive
 created: 2025-06-02T11:35:12
 modified: 2025-06-02T11:36:46
 type: how-to